 2. Being Complacent With The Status Quo

 The process of Scrum encourages the team to always inspect and adapt to the changing procedure of the project.
 However, it doesn’t mention how much or how often the changes must be implemented.
-Therefore, it’s up to the team to decide the type of changes that are digestible as well as meaningful, which will lead to positive results.
+Therefore, it’s up to the team to decide the type of changes that are digestible and meaningful, which will lead to positive results.
 And that’s the job of the Scrum Master to overview this process and encourage the correct mindset among all the team members.

 3. Proceeds To Solve Problems For The Team